AC Low Side Pressure Too High

 AC Low Side Pressure Too High – How To Diagnose And Fix It?

-It’s not an uncommon problem with AC systems to find the pressure on the “low” side of the compressor being too high.
+It’s not an uncommon problem with automotive AC systems to find the pressure on the “low” side of the compressor being too high.
 As a result of this, you’ll probably notice your air conditioning not working correctly.
-And that?
-That’s frustrating.
+You know that feeling when you open the car door on a hot, humid afternoon, and it feels like hell itself comes bellowing out?

 One of the (many) possible reasons for your AC not working is an imbalance in pressure.
 When the compressor’s low-pressure side is too high, it inhibits the system’s ability to cool the incoming air.
+In this article, we’ll be discussing the issue of why your car’s AC low-side pressure is too high.
+This means diving deep into how a car’s AC unit works.

 How Does An AC System Work